ekvii/terraform-provider-cloudru-community/README.md

 # Unofficial cloud.ru provider for Terraform

+> **Disclaimer**: This provider is not officially supported by cloud.ru and is maintained by the community.
+Use it at your own risk and always review the code and documentation before using it in production environments.

-This terraform cloud provider is complementary to the official [cloud.ru provider](https://registry.terraform.io/providers/cloudru/cloudru/latest) and is driven by the community.
-It provides additional resources and features that are not available in the official provider, allowing users to manage their cloud.ru infrastructure more effectively.
-When the resource is available in the official provider, it will be removed from this provider.
-Feature prioritization is based on user demand (via opened issues) and direct contribution.
+This Terraform provider is complementary to the official [cloud.ru provider](https://registry.terraform.io/providers/cloudru/cloudru/latest) and is community-driven.
+It provides additional resources and features not yet available in the official provider, allowing users to manage their cloud.ru infrastructure more effectively.
+Once a resource becomes available in the official provider, it will be removed from this one.
+Feature prioritization is based on user demand (via open issues) and direct contributions.

 ## Development

-The provider is built on top of the [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework) and scaffolded from the [Terraform Provider Scaffolding Framework repository](https://github.com/hashicorp/terraform-provider-scaffolding-framework).
+The provider is built on top of the [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework), using the [Terraform Provider Scaffolding Framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework) as a template.
-It uses the [cloud.ru API](https://cloud.ru/docs/api/) to interact with the cloud.ru services.
+It uses the [cloud.ru API](https://cloud.ru/docs/api/) to interact with cloud.ru services.

-See GNUmakefile for the project SDLC details and development routine automation.
+See `GNUmakefile` for SDLC details and development automation.

 ## Local testing

 1. Run `make install`
-2. Put `set_overrides` directive to the `~/.terraformrc`:
+2. Add a `dev_overrides` block to `~/.terraformrc`:

 ```
 provider_installation {

   dev_overrides {
-      "registry.terraform.io/ekvii/cloudru-community" = "<GOBIN:~/go/bin/>"
+    "registry.terraform.io/ekvii/cloudru-community" = "/your/GOBIN/path"
   }

   # For all other providers, install them directly from their origin provider